 If required by legislation, ArmsTracker can identify and store photographs of each officer, private individual or legal entity authorised to use or possess a specified arm or category of arms.
 State and agency licences can be issued to a rank or position, such as station commander or armourer.
 Every weapon is separately identified, photographed and registered, along with any ballistic images of expended ammunition or casings.

 ArmsTracker follows each registered arm as it transfers from one licence holder to another.
 A tamper-protected database maintains a chain of evidence and a history of personal responsibility for each arm all the way from import or seizure to export or destruction.
 E-mail reminders can be sent to expired licence holders, reducing the number of unlawfully held weapons while recovering compliance costs.

-Thanks to a partnership with the Australian Criminal Intelligence Commission, ArmsTracker automatically classifies most of the world's small arms by maker, type, action and calibre.
+Thanks to a partnership with the Australian Criminal Intelligence Commission, ArmsTracker automatically classifies most of the world's commercially available small arms by maker, type, action and calibre.
 When an unknown firearm is located or seized, ArmsTracker will also link to international law enforcement firearm identification libraries.
 These describe the world's small arms by manufacturer, brand, model, action and markings, often with photographs.
 Accurate identification can validate both international tracing requests and local records of seized firearms awaiting judicial process, destruction or other disposal.